spryker/spryker-docs/docs/scos/dev/glue-api-guides/202001.0/managing-carts/carts-of-registered-users/managing-carts-of-registered-users.md

 | store | String | v | Sets the name of the store where to create the cart. |

 {% info_block warningBox "Authentication" %}

 To use this endpoint, customers need to authenticate first.
-For details, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html).

 {% endinfo_block %}

 **Sample Request Body:**